aces/Loris/docs/wiki/99_Developers/UnitTestGuide.md

 The list of tests to run is defined in [test/phpunit.xml](https://github.com/aces/Loris/blob/main/test/phpunit.xml) under the “LorisUnitTests” testsuite section.
 If you look at this testsuite block, you can see that it refers to every file in the `test/unittests/` directory!

 ### **Code Coverage**
-In order to view the code coverage metrics for the unit tests, you can either view the metrics in the command-line output when you run the tests yourself, or there is a tool available in the `tools/` directory that will generate HTML reports with greater detail.
+Code coverage metrics can either be generated in the command-line output when you run the tests yourself, or there is a tool available in the `tools/` directory that will generate HTML reports with greater detail.

 When you run the unit tests on the command-line, or when Travis runs the tests as part of a build, PHPUnit is configured to output code coverage data.
 It will display the number of lines and methods covered across all libraries and will also list data about code coverage for the list of core libraries only.

 To get more detailed information, you can run the `code_coverage.php` tool on your local VM.
 This tool will generate HTML files with detailed coverage information for each class.
 These files can then be viewed on your browser.
+Instructions on where to view the HTML files in your browser will be printed to your console once the tool runs successfully.
 To run this tool, simply navigate to the tools directory:
 ```
 cd /var/www/loris/tools